SimCmngs/MSTeamsVirtualMic-AppDeployment/README.md

 # Introduction

-> **VGM-LAB Game Dev Studios**, an independant video game development company, found itself facing a significant challenge in maintaining effective virtual collaboration and communication as its <ins>reliance on remote work</ins> and <ins>Microsoft Teams</ins> has increased.
+> **VGM-LAB Game Dev Studios** - an independant video game development company, facing a significant challenge in maintaining effective virtual collaboration and communication as its <ins>reliance on remote work</ins> and <ins>Microsoft Teams</ins> has increased.

-The company's open office layout and lack of soundproofing meant that remote employees' microphones were picking up <ins>distracting background noise</ins> from their on-site colleagues' conversations and surrounding office equipment.
+The company's open office layout and lack of soundproofing means that remote employees' microphones are picking up <ins>distracting background noise</ins> from their on-site colleagues' conversations and surrounding office equipment.

 This issue was further escalated by the fact that some of **VGM LAB**'s remote employees were working from home offices with poor acoustics, experiencing issues with <ins>voice echoes</ins> and <ins>room reverb</ins>, causing confusion during virtual meetings.

 To make matters worse, **VGM LAB**'s clients were also experiencing <ins>poor audio quality</ins> during video calls and product demonstrations, making it difficult for them to hear and understand the game developers.

 ### 🏢 Company Background:
-- The client is an an independent Video Game Development company, outsourcing the management of their IT services to an external MSP.
+- The client is an an independent Video Game Development company, outsourcing the management of their IT services to our Cloud Support Team.
 - Their reliance on remote meetings has increased due to more team members working from home, with Microsoft Teams being their primary platform for virtual collaboration.
-- Frustrations include poor audio quality and background noises disrupting the flow of virtual calls and meetings.
+- Frustrations include poor microphone/audio quality and background noises disrupting the flow of virtual calls and meetings.

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)